 How many “World’s Best Coffee” signs would you see in store windows walking down just one busy New York City street?
 Dozens.
 Each sign you encounter would make it a little more difficult to believe the previous one.

 Hype, which can come in the form of superlatives (“best”) and exaggerations (“world’s best”), can be dangerous that way.
 Instead, focus on distinct benefits and the concrete value your product delivers.

 If you need to use hype to sell your products, it’s a sign that your value proposition is not well defined.
 Or, perhaps, even that your product is not as valuable as you think.

 The best way to get a feel for how value propositions work and how to get them right is to look at some strong examples.

-In this case, they’re betting on the quality of their production materials and designs.
-The value proposition is small, but centered at the top of the page.
+In this case, it's betting on the quality of its production materials and designs.
+The value proposition is small but centered at the top of the page.

 The site appears to only display the value proposition to first-time visitors, who are more likely to be unfamiliar.

-Instantly, you know the difference between a watch from NOVO Watch and their competitors.
+Instantly, you know the difference between a watch from Novo Watch and one of its competitors.
 The value is unique and undeniably different.

 When you arrive on the site, the value proposition fills the entire page, but you’ll also find the value proposition reiterated on the product pages.